General Travel Considerations

+Since international issues can arise without notice and intensify quickly, the CGE cannot guarantee complete and total safety on any program.
+By participating on a JMU study abroad program, all students sign an assumption of risk.
 Students must take into consideration many factors that could influence their decision to study abroad, including individual risk tolerance.
-Students’ participation on a study abroad program remains optional, and the CGE recommends that all students seek out any information related to safety, health, legal, environmental, political, cultural, and religious conditions in host countries prior to applying for, accepting a place in, and going on their study abroad program.
+Students’ participation on a study abroad program remains optional, and the CGE recommends that all students seek out any information related to safety, health, legal, environmental, political, cultural, identity-based, and religious conditions in host countries prior to applying for, accepting a place in, and committing to their study abroad program.
+Any student who commits to a program and later withdraws is bound by the withdrawal policy.

 Helpful resources to consult include the Department of State Travel Advisories, the Centers for Disease Control and Prevention, Diversity Abroad’s Travel Culture & Diversity Destination Guides, news reports about your country of destination, and many others.